The Guardianship and Administration Act 2000 sets out a number of duties for guardians. They include the duty to:

 Guardianship Information Service

-If you have been appointed as a guardian, you can find out more from the Guardianship Information Service (GIS).
-The GIS is a free service which can help understand more about the guardianship process and requirements.
+If you have been appointed as a guardian, you can find out more about the process and requirements from the Guardianship Information Service.